mrVictorios/vacation-plan/README.md

 - Region/holidays: at runtime, holidays are fetched from feiertage-api.de for the selected state.
 If network fails, the app falls back to built‑in rules (Saxony or national common holidays).
 To change logic, see `src/lib/holidays_fetch.ts` and `src/lib/holidays.ts`.
 - Density/layout: adjust sizing in `MonthView.svelte` and `DayCell.svelte`.
 - Color theme: tune Tailwind tokens in `tailwind.config.cjs` and styles in `src/app.css` (Material‑inspired, system dark mode).
+ - Planner constants: tweak scoring and UI limits in `src/lib/constants.ts` (e.g., min break days, min gap, zoom bounds, bridge/weekend weights).

 ## Testing & Coverage
 - Run unit tests: `npm run test` (watch) or `npm run test:run`
 - Coverage: `npm run test:coverage` (HTML in `coverage/`); thresholds: ≥60% for statements/functions/lines (branches 50%).
+ - Planner variants use a deterministic jitter when a seed is provided (the UI passes `Date.now()` for diversity; tests can pass a fixed seed).

 ## Accessibility
 - Keyboard focus rings and adequate contrast for dark/light themes.